xirui1219/ECE449GroupProject/game/README.txt

     FSController() will use the default chromosome (which is the best chromosome from our own training);
     FSController(chromosome) will use a given chromosome to initialize itself.

+    Notice: EasyGA package is required for running this controller

 - GA_train.py:
     This contains the training sequence for FSController.
     In particular, get_GA_controller() will: